 These can easily fit into an existing shower stall without too much messy remodeling.
 Seniors and the disabled will be able to use these safe showers with little to no help.
-The importance of independent bathing for seniors and disabled people to enhance quality of life, can’t be overstressed!
+The importance of independent bathing for seniors and disabled people to enhance the quality of life, can’t be overstressed!

-FREE Walk in Tub Price Query
+FREE Walk-in Tub Price Query